d6y/lift-cookbook/docs/0000-Lift-Cookbook.md

 Learning about Lift
 --------------------

-If, instead, you want to learn Lift, take a look at:
+If you are looking to learn Lift, take a look at:

 * [Simply Lift](http://simply.liftweb.net/).
 * [Lift in Action](http://www.manning.com/perrett/), Manning Publications.